-There is a clearly expressed interest of international mining companies to, among other interests, exploit borates and nickel in Serbia.
-An excessive amount of boron in the soil prevents the growth of plants [57], while an excessive amount of nickel makes the water unsuitable for drinking.
-At the beginning of the twenty-first century, Serbia had regulations that limit the maximum amount of boron in the soil, which could oblige mining companies to apply modern mining technologies without landfills and without the risk of unwanted release of toxic water.
-However, the newly adopted regulation [58] excludes boron from the list of soil pollutants and abolishes all previous restrictions, so that investors are enabled to exploit boron and borates without fear of exceeding the limit values of soil pollution.
-Similarly, increased nickel concentrations in water will no longer be used to determine the chemical status of water [59], which could remove any need for big mining companies in Serbia to invest in equipment that would prevent or limit nickel pollution of water.
+There is a clearly expressed interest of international mining companies to, among other things, exploit borates and nickel in Serbia.
+An excessive amount of boron in the soil prevents the growth of plants [31], while an excessive amount of nickel makes the water unsuitable for drinking.
+At the beginning of the 21th century, Serbia had regulations that limit the maximum amount of boron in the soil, which could oblige mining companies to apply modern mining technologies without landfills and without the risk of unwanted release of toxic water.
+However, the newly adopted regulation [32] excludes boron from the list of soil pollutants, and abolishes all previous restrictions, so that investors are enabled to exploit boron and borates without fear of exceeding the limit values of soil pollution.
+Similarly, increased nickel concentrations in water will no longer be used to determine the chemical status of water [33], which could remove any need for large mining companies in Serbia to invest in equipment that would prevent or limit nickel pollution of water.
 In short, conditions have been created in Serbia for mining companies to work in a traditional way, with tailings and waste dumps, and with the release of toxic contents into the environment, without bearing any consequences, which is already happening in eastern Serbia, in Bor and Majdanpek.
-The image of Jadar Valley is given in Figure 6.